Credit Provision and Stock Trading: Evidence From the South Sea Bubble

 58 Pages Posted: 28 Jun 2019 Last revised: 6 Aug 2021

-This paper identifies the mechanism through which credit fuels asset prices.
-On one extreme, cheap credit may reduce the cost of capital increasing prices without trading.
-On the other extreme, borrowers may transfer wealth to rational arbitrageurs by unsuccessfully riding a bubble.
-We collect every individual stock transaction for three major companies during the 1720 South Sea Bubble.
-We link traders’ transactions to margin loan positions and shares subscriptions.
-We find that margin loan holders are more likely to buy (sell) following high (low) returns.
-They subscribe to new issues of overvalued shares and incur large trading losses.
+This paper studies the mechanism that relates credit provision to asset prices.
+On one extreme, cheap credit may reduce the cost of capital and increase prices without trading.
+On the other extreme, naive borrowers may unsuccessfully ride a bubble.
+We collect every stock transaction for three major British companies during the 1720 South Sea Bubble.
+We find that loan holders are more likely to buy (sell) following high (low) returns.
+Loan holders also subscribe to overvalued shares and incur large trading losses.
 Our results are driven by traders self-selecting into a credit facility.
 We also document that moral hazard leads to increased risk taking and larger losses.

 Keywords: Bubble, Credit Provision, Margin Loans, Investor Behavior

 Suggested Citation: Suggested Citation